 In all these cases, access controls, identity management, data security, and control configuration are the customer’s responsibility.

-However, is cloud provider really responsible for things they say they do?
+However, are cloud providers really responsible for the things they say they do?

 You need to analyze whether a cloud provider’s responsibilities are enforced in a way that fits your risk appetite, because even if the cloud provider takes responsibility for security incidents, it’s unlikely that they will compensate for financial or reputational losses for your company when breach happens.